Official (gridiron football): Uniform

 The original United States Football League, which played from February to July in its three-season existence from 1983 to 1985, allowed officials to wear black shorts for warm-weather games.
 The United Football League, which launched play in October 2009, featured officials wearing solid red polo shirts without stripes with black numbers and black pants.
 As no teams in the league wore red or orange, there was no prospect of a clash of colors.
 In 2010, the UFL switched to a customized version of the traditional black and white stripes, and wore this uniform until its 2012 shutdown.

 In its single aborted season in 2019, The Alliance of American Football's officials wore shirts that are black and white on top with stripes from the middle down, white stars on the sleeves and the number on the back and on the left front pocket.
 The pants were black with no stripe and used the same hat system (white for the referee, black for all other officials) as all other levels of football.

 Stripes on officials' shirts in high school are one inch wide and in college are two inches wide.
 Although in some states, high school officials wear shirts with two-inch or two and one-quarter inch stripes.
-NFL officials wear shirts with an uneven striping pattern.
-If wearing knickers, high school officials wear socks with a "Northwestern stripe" pattern, which college officials used to wear; NFL officials wore socks with two white stripes bordering one black stripe.
+NFL and CFL officials wear shirts with an uneven striping pattern.
+Some state officials associations have also adopted bespoke shirts with NFL-style striping patterns or solid-colored sleeves.

 In 2006, the NFL completely redesigned the shirts, going to a sleeker-looking uniform which, however, no longer identified a given official's position from the front.
 Also new for 2006 were black pants with a white stripe down the side to be worn in cold weather instead of the traditional white knickers.
 These looser-fitting pants allow for layering of warmer clothes underneath.
 In the 2010 season, college officials and, in many states, high school officials, were given the option of wearing the black cold-weather pants.
-The black pants became mandatory for college officials in 2011 and for NFL officials in 2012.
-In 2014, several high school associations started mandating the wearing of the black slacks for varsity level games.
+The black pants became mandatory for college officials in 2011 and for NFL and CFL officials in 2012.
+In 2014, several high school associations started mandating the wearing of the black slacks for varsity level games, which is now generally the convention across the country.
+At the sub-varsity and youth level, officials are usually permitted to wear shorts (either solid black or with a white stripe down the side, depending on association) or pants as weather and comfort permit.